 And so far it’s been a dismal failure here in the UK.
 Maybe 1000 cars built in total – many unloved ex-rentals floating around in the trade; and no sales or marketing.
 And probably no budget either.
 We know that the product (MG6) is pretty good, but clearly no one in the real world has enough confidence to go out there and buy some.
 Or maybe they just don’t know.

-But the car is making some headway in the industry.
-It’s being noticed and the PR is selling the message effectively.
+However, the Qoros 3 is making some headway in the industry – it’s being noticed and the PR is selling the message effectively.
 More importantly, it was at Geneva today, looking serious – looking like a player about to enter a long game.
 Not bad for a start-up company that no one outside of China had heard of this time last year… Will the company be the next Kia, Hyundai, Infiniti or Lexus?
-I’m fascinated to see how this one’s going to play.
-And saddened that it appears MG’s golden opportunity is now well and truly passed…
+I’m fascinated to see how this one’s going to play, but saddened that it appears MG’s golden opportunity is now well and truly passed…

 Is the Editor of the Parkers website and price guide, formerly editor of Classic Car Weekly, and launch editor/creator of Modern Classics magazine.
 Has contributed to various motoring titles including Octane, Practical Classics, Evo, Honest John, CAR magazine, Autocar, Pistonheads, Diesel Car, Practical Performance Car, Performance French Car, Car Mechanics, Jaguar World Monthly, MG Enthusiast, Modern MINI, Practical Classics, Fifth Gear Website, Radio 4, and the the Motoring Independent...

 Likes 'conditionally challenged' motors and taking them on unfeasible adventures all across Europe.

 Latest posts by Keith Adams (see all)

 - Blog : Rover 75 shown to the world – and torpedoed - 21 October 2018